ChenLiu-1996/CitationMap/README.md

 <img src = "assets/citation_world_map.png" width=800>

 ## News
 `citation-map` has been upgraded to version 2.0!

-I finally managed to drastically speed up the process using multiprocessing (without being blocked by Google Scholar).
+I finally managed to **drastically speed up** the process using multiprocessing, in a way that avoids being blocked by Google Scholar.

 On my personal computer, processing my profile with 100 citations took 1 hour with version 1.0 while it's now taking 5 minutes with version 2.0.

 ## Usage
 1. Install the package.